Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Myofibrils are composed of long proteins such as actin, myosin, and titin, while other proteins hold them together.
 These proteins are organized into thin filaments and thick filaments, which repeat along the length of the myofibril in sections called sarcomeres.
 Muscles contract by sliding the thin (actin) and thick (myosin) filaments along each other.
 Dark "A" bands and light "I" bands repeat along myofibrils.
 The alignment of myofibrils in the cell causes the entire cell to appear striated or banded.

 Each I band has a dense line running vertically through the middle called a Z disc or Z line.
 The Z discs mark the border of units called sarcomeres, which are the functional units of skeletal muscle.
 One sarcomere, the space between two consecutive Z discs, contains one entire A band and two halves of an I band, one on either side of the A band.
 A myofibril is composed of many sarcomeres running along its length.
 As the sarcomeres individually contract, the myofibrils and muscle cells shorten.

 A sarcomere is the region from one Z line to the next Z line.
 Many sarcomeres are present in a myofibril, resulting in the striation pattern characteristic of skeletal muscle.

 Myofilaments (Thick and Thin Filaments)

+Myofibrils are composed of smaller structures called myofilaments.
+There are two main types of filaments: thick filaments and thin filaments.
+Thick filaments occur only in the A band of a myofibril and are composed of the protein myosin.
 The tail of a myosin molecule connects with other myosin molecules to form the central region of a thick filament near the M line, whereas the heads align on either side of the thick filament where the thin filaments overlap.

 Assign this as a reading to your class